Every day to us is Easter: Experience resurrection all year long

 The neighbor was stunned.
 “Bishops?” she asked.

-As Christians, we experience resurrection every day and are called to share it in worship and work.
+As Christians, we experience resurrection every day and are called to share it in our worship and work.
 Every day can be Easter, all year long.